hageyahhoo/Agile2020/Agile2020.md

 Moreover, we found that Learning Session gave 3 additional impacts to our team.

 The first impact was the growth of our team, not only of newcomers.
 We often shared each work among team members.
 We frequently solved each member's problem together.
 As a result, all team members could substitute other's works.
-We can say we have been doing "handover" everyday.
+We can say we have been doing "handover" every day.
 We could increase the "truck number" coined by Jim Coplien and enhance our team's capabilities to solve problems.

 The second impact was the psychological one.
 We were accustomed to show work-in-progress tasks and get feedbacks.
 It made us easier to ask questions and discuss solutions.
 We could propose, accept, and try new ideas without fear.
 Additionally, we often drilled trouble shootings and recovering services as Learning Session to acquire skills of "psychological safety".
 We have been reducing psychological pressures by atmosphere, mechanisms, and skills.

 The third and last impact was for evaluation.
 We could reduce the burden of personnel evaluation dramatically for both an evaluator and a member to be evaluated.
 On one hand, I, an evaluator, can touch members' activities, achievements, and impediments directly everyday through Learning Sessions.
-Therefore, I can evaluate each member quickly, easily, and properly everyday.
+Therefore, I can evaluate each member quickly, easily, and properly every day.
 On the other hand, members can appeal their achievements to me very easily.
 Additionally, we can adjust behavior each other through daily observations and feedbacks to meet the team's objective.
 We didn't need to set evaluation meetings at once around the evaluation period and it saved our time and resources.
 We can say it as an Agile way of evaluation and human resource management.
 <br />

 #### 3. TEST AUTOMATION FOR RESILIENCE
 For overcoming the limitation of testing and quality assurance in the era of Microservices, we decided to shift our focus to resilience, deployment, and release rather than detecting bugs and solve them beforehand.

-At first, we started combining Karate framework with [Zipkin](https://zipkin.io/), a distributed tracing system.
+At first, we started combining Karate framework with Zipkin [17], a distributed tracing system.
 Our failure detection system with Karate was good at fast detection of failures and outages.
 However, it could not pinpoint a root cause in a fleet of Microservices.
 This was an emerging problem for Product Managers at that time.
 Therefore, we aimed to make our failure detection system more intelligent.

 Our approach was to show tracing information of each Microservice on our test report by adding Zipkin's trace ids to call APIs to test.
 This test report could pinpoint which Microservice failed by utilizing Zipkin's trace ids.
 It means that we can pinpoint a Product Manager who is responsible for failed Microservice.
 Additionally, it can reduce MTTR more and save other Product Managers' time.
 Our approach was utilizing the idea of observability and monitoring via Test Automation.
-We named this report as `Sebas Report`.
+We named this report as "Sebas Report".
 (The name "Sebas" is derived from a famous butler like Jenkins.)

 After the release of Sebas Report, we started promoting Karate and Sebas Report company-wide.
 Additionally, we started recommending to each product development team to utilize not only reducing MTTR, but reducing lead time for changes, and increasing deployment frequency as KPIs to measure improvement and productivity.
-I utilized the idea of [Four Key Metrics](https://www.thoughtworks.com/radar/techniques/four-key-metrics) as a way of contribution of our business.
+I utilized the idea of "Four Key Metrics" [18] as a way of contribution of our business.
 After these activities, some teams stopped blindly relying on Quality Assurance Engineers and enhanced the ratio of Developer Testing.
 <br />
 <br />

 ### RETROSPECTIVE
 We expanded our activities toward engineering management improvement based on decision makers' demands.
 Additionally, we experimented new ideas like Learning Session and utilizing Test Automation for resiliency.
 Through these activities, we have been redefining our goals and responsibilities based on continuous experiments to contribute to our business.
-We can say we transformed us as a team of `Transformational Leaders`.
+We can say we transformed us as a team of "Transformational Leaders".
 <br />
 <br />
 <br />